Murder of Bruno Pereira and Dom Phillips

 On 5 June 2022, Brazilian indigenist Bruno Pereira and British journalist Dom Phillips were murdered during a boat trip through the Vale do Javari, the second-largest indigenous area in Brazil.

-Two brothers were arrested by the Federal Police for suspected involvement in the murders.
-A few days later, one of them confessed to the killings, and told the police where he had buried the bodies as well as the location of the boat they used.
-The forensics investigation concluded the recognition of the bodies on 22 June.
-Philips' body was cremated in Niteroi in a ceremony reserved for family and close friends.
-Pereira's body was cremated in the city of Paulista in a ceremony that featured indigenous rituals.
+Two men who were brothers were arrested by the Federal Police of Brazil for suspected involvement in the murders.
+A few days later, one of them confessed to the murders, telling the police where he had buried the bodies as well as the location of the boat they used.
+The forensics investigation concluded with the identification of the bodies on 22 June.
+Phillips' body was cremated in Niterói in a ceremony reserved for family and close friends.
+Pereira's body was cremated in the city of Paulista in a ceremony that included indigenous rituals.

 Background

-On 5 June 2022, Bruno Pereira and Dom Phillips arrived at Lago do Jaburu, a location near the National Indian Foundation Surveillance Base on the Ituí River, for Phillips to visit the site and conduct interviews with indigenous people.
+On 5 June 2022, Bruno Pereira and Dom Phillips arrived at Lago do Jaburu, a location near the National Indian Foundation Surveillance Base on the Ituí River.
+Phillips planned to visit the site and conduct interviews with indigenous people.
 Two days later, they both went to the São Rafael community, where they were to hold a meeting with a local fisherman nicknamed "Churrasco."
 The meeting aimed to discuss joint work between riverine and indigenous people in the surveillance of the Javari Valley, a territory badly affected by invasions and criminal activities.
 However, the fisherman was not there, so they talked to his wife.
-Pereira and Phillips disappeared while traveling along the Itaguaí River towards the municipality of Atalaia do Norte.
+Pereira and Phillips disappeared while traveling along the Itaguaí River, heading towards the municipality of Atalaia do Norte.

 Victims

 Bruno Pereira

-Bruno Pereira was born in the city of Recife, in Pernambuco, on 15 August 1980.
-He was an indigenist and career servant of Funai, having been considered one of the country's leading experts on isolated or recently-contacted indigenous people.
+Bruno Pereira (Bruno da Cunha Araújo Pereira) was born in the city of Recife, in Pernambuco, on 15 August 1980.
+He was an indigenist and career civil servant with FUNAI, and was considered one of the country's leading experts on isolated or recently-contacted indigenous people.
 In 2019, he led the largest expedition to contact isolated indigenous peoples in 20 years.
 However, under pressure from ruralist sectors linked to the government of Jair Bolsonaro, he was dismissed from his post in October of that year by Sergio Moro's then-executive secretary at the Ministry of Justice, Luiz Pontel.
 According to indigenous entities, Pereira was constantly threatened by gold miners and fishermen.

 Dom Phillips

-Dom Phillips was born in the United Kingdom and worked as a freelance journalist, contributing to the Financial Times, The Guardian, The New York Times, and The Washington Post.
+Dom Phillips (Dominic Mark Phillips) was born in Bebington (Cheshire, United Kingdom), on 23 July 1964, and worked as a freelance journalist, contributing to the Financial Times, The Guardian, The New York Times, and The Washington Post.
 He moved to Brazil in 2007 and lived in Salvador.
-He was married to Brazilian Alessandra Sampaio and was writing a book about the Amazon rainforest and its sustainable potential.
+He was writing a book about the Amazon rainforest and its sustainable potential.